orbeon/orbeon-forms-doc/xml-platform/controller/authorization-of-pages-and-services.md

 ## How the authorization service works

 It's pretty simple: Orbeon Forms _forwards_ the incoming request to that service.
 This includes: HTTP method, headers, and requested path.
-Note, that even in the case of a POST or PUT, the request body is _not_ forwarded.
+Note, that even in the case of a `POST` or `PUT`, the request body is _not_ forwarded.
 The requested path is appended to the path of the authorization service.
 For example, if the request was for the following service:

     /fr/service/exist/crud/acme/gaga/form/form.xhtml